RTEMS/rtems-docs/user/tools/tester.rst

           project.

 Some of the BSPs may appear more than once in the list.
-These are aliased BSP configurations that may use a different back end.
-An example is the erc32 BSP.
+These are aliased BSP configurations that may use different back ends.
-There is the erc32 tester which uses the GDB back end and the ``erc32-run`` tester which uses the ``run`` command for erc32.
 We will show how to use :program:`rtems-test` command with the erc32 BSP because it is easy to build and use.